Download our FREE

 Leave the Lid Off

 In the gap between your cover and the surface of the water, there is a layer of warm humid air.
-That air is filled with chemical gases from the tub.
+This air is filled with chemical gasses from the tub.
 Chemical products are the single most common cause of hot tub cover damage.

-Once a week or so, and every time you shock your tub, leave the cover off your hot tub for at least an hour.
-If you use your hot tub weekly, then you won’t need to do this.
+Take care of your hot tub cover by leaving the cover off your hot tub for at least an hour once a week or so, and every time you shock your tub.
+If you’re using your hot tub weekly, then you won’t need to do this.